-- 1. Unless otherwise ordered by the Court, motions in felony cases shall be filed in writing no later than five (5) Court days before the hearing, with proof of service on all parties. - 2.
-Unless otherwise ordered by the Court, motions in misdemeanor cases shall be filed in writing no later than ten (10) Court days before the hearing. - 3.
-Motions shall contain a notice of motion, the motion itself, a declaration or affidavit in support thereof and a memorandum of points and authorities.
+- 1. Unless otherwise ordered or specifically provided by law, all pretrial motions, accompanied by a memorandum, must be served and filed at least ten (10) court days, all papers opposing the motion at least five (5) court days, and all reply papers at least two (2) court days before the time appointed for hearing.
+Proof of service of the moving papers must be filed no later than five (5) court days before the time appointed for hearing. - 2.
+The court may consider the failure without good cause of the moving party to serve and file a memorandum within the time permitted as an admission that the motion is without merit. - 3.
+Motions shall contain a notice of motion, the motion itself, a declaration or affidavit in support thereof and a memorandum of points and authorities. - 4.

-- 4. Responsive pleadings and points and authorities in opposition to either category of motion shall be filed no later than two (2) Court days prior to the hearing with proof of service on all parties. - 5.
 Each paragraph of any declaration shall be numbered sequentially.
-The original and all copies of exhibits and attachments shall be tabbed and shall be referred into the pleadings or papers by tab identification. - 6.
+The original and all copies of exhibits and attachments shall be tabbed and shall be referred into the pleadings or papers by tab identification. - 5.
 A memorandum of points and authorities shall not exceed fifteen (15) pages, excluding exhibits, declarations or attachments.
 Any party may file an exparte, application with the court scheduled to hear the motion, requesting to exceed the fifteen (15) page limitation, two (2) days before the motion is to be filed or response due.
 Such written request must set forth good cause why the fifteen (15) page limit needs to be exceeded.
 A memorandum that exceeds 15 pages must include a table of contents, a table of authorities and opening summary of argument.
-A written notice of the ex-parte application must be served on the other party. - 7.
-Sanctions-The court may impose sanctions for failure to comply with rules pertaining to criminal law and motion which may include, but not limited to: monetary sanctions, refusal to hear the motion, continuance, exclusion of evidence, issue preclusion, or any other relief or sanction the Court deems appropriate.
+A written notice of the ex-parte application must be served on the other party. - 6.
+Sanctions-The court may impose sanctions for failure to comply with rules pertaining to criminal law and motion which may include, but not limited to: monetary sanctions, refusal to hear the motion, continuance, exclusion of evidence, issue preclusion, or any other relief or sanction the Court deems appropriate. - 7.
+Courtesy Copies.
+A courtesy copy of any Motion, Opposition, Reply or Exhibits shall be provided to the court in which a hearing was set at the time of the filing.

 (Eff.
 1/1/09; Renum.
 1/1/12, 7/1/14, 7/1/18, 7/1/19.
-7/1/24)
+7/1/24, 7/1/25)